R/FitHGLMBC.R

 A terms are specified as a linear combination of predictors, in Small Area Estiamtion (SAE), it is

-is not defined, the user can input the response variable, resp
+If a formula is not defined, the user can input the response variable, resp, a vector

 reference group will be considered in alphebetical order or numerical order.
 In order to use a different